amit751/crash-ci/README.md

 git push local
 ```

-Back to your browser refresh http://localhost:3000/adminadmin/crash-ci, you should see our repository in there, cool uh?
+Back to your browser refresh http://localhost:3000/adminadmin/crash-ci, you should see our repository in there. cool uh?

 Now we got our Git server up and running, lets move to Jenkins!